USEPA/haztrak/docs/haztrak_book/src/about_e-Manifest.md

 up-to-date information on the [United States Environmental Protection Agency's e-Manifest page](https://www.epa.gov/e-manifest).

+If you're new to e-Manifest, you may want to review the [Terminology page](./e-Manifest_terminology.md).

 The e-Manifest and RCRAInfo team also communicates changes to the e-Manifest system with biweekly virtual user calls and [monthly webinars](https://www.epa.gov/e-manifest/monthly-webinars-about-hazardous-waste-electronic-manifest-e-manifest).